thoth-tech/documentation/docs/OnTrack/Numbas/SpikeOutcome-Scorm2004.md

 - cmi.success_status (“passed”, “failed”, “unknown”, RW) Indicates whether the learner has mastered the SCO

-- cmi.session_time (timeinterval (second,10,2), WO) Amount of time that the learner has spent in the current learner session for this SCO
+- cmi.session_time (time interval (second,10,2), WO) Amount of time that the learner has spent in the current learner session for this SCO

 By making use of the flags in the data model we can implement a resume test functionality, this will be done by saving the suspend data json string in the DB.